-A wide number of technical terms are different defined in each country or economical region accordingly their regulatory agencies.
-Considering the most important economical and living spaces in the world, Europe and Americas are significative areas and agencies as EU-Commission to the European Parliament, FDA-U.S. Department of Health and Human Services Food and Drug Administration Center for Food Safety and Applied Nutrition and ANVISA-Brazilian Health Regulatory Agency, present a different definition for nanomaterials.
+A wide number of technical terms are defined differently in each country or economic region according to their regulatory agencies.
+Considering the most important economic and living spaces in the world, Europe and Americas are significant areas and agencies as EU-Commission to the European Parliament, FDA-US Department of Health and Human Services Food and Drug Administration Center for Food Safety and Applied Nutrition and ANVISA-Brazilian Health Regulatory Agency, presents a different definition for nanomaterials.

-Accordingly the Commission to the European Parliament, "Nanomaterial" means a natural, incidental or manufactured material containing particles, in an unbound state or as an aggregate or as an agglomerate and where, for 50 % or more of the particles in the number size distribution, one or more external dimensions is in the size range 1 nm - 100 nm.
+Accordingly the Commission to the European Parliament, "Nanomaterial" means a natural, incidental or manufactured material containing particles, in an unbound state or as an aggregate or as an agglomerate and where, for 50 % or more of the particles in the number size distribution, one or more external dimensions are in the size range 1 nm - 100 nm.
 In specific cases and where warranted by concerns for the environment, health, safety or competitiveness the number size distribution threshold of 50 % may be replaced by a threshold between 1 and 50 % [26].

 FDA has not established regulatory definitions of "nanotechnology," "nanomaterial," "nanoscale," or other related terms.
 In June 2014, FDA issued a guidance for industry titled "Considering Whether an FDA-Regulated Product Involves the Application of Nanotechnology".
-As described in that guidance, at this time, when considering whether an FDA-regulated product involves the application of nanotechnology, FDA will ask: (1) whether a material or end product is engineered to have at least one external dimension, or an internal or surface structure, in the nanoscale range (approximately 1 nm to 100 nm); and (2) whether a material or end product is engineered to exhibit properties or phenomena, including physical or chemical properties or biological effects, that are attributable to its dimension(s), even if these dimensions fall outside the nanoscale range, up to one micrometer (1,000 nm).
-We will apply these considerations broadly to all FDA-regulated products, including cosmetic products [27].
+To the described in that guidance, at this time, when considering whether an FDA-regulated product involves

-Finally, ANVISA, accordingly the risk classification, notification and marketing authorization systems, as well as labeling requirements and use instructions regarding medical devices define "Nanomaterial": natural, incidental, or manufactured material containing particles in non-attached state or in the form of aggregate or agglomerate, where 50% or more of the number of particles have a size distribution within 1 to 100 nm, in one or more of its external dimensions, which may include:

-- a) fullerenes, graphene flakes, and simple wall carbon nanotubes with one or more external dimensions of less than 1 nm are also considered nanomaterials; - b) materials manufactured with dimensions that extrapolate the upper limit of nanoscale (established between 1 and 100 nm), to the landmark of 1000 nm, and which present size- dependent properties or phenomena that are different from those presented by the same material in macroscale, may be included in the definition of nanomaterial [28].
+Finally, ANVISA, accordingly the risk classification, notification and marketing authorization systems, as well as labeling requirements and use instructions regarding medical devices define "Nanomaterial": natural, incidental, or manufactured material containing particles in non-attached state or in the form of aggregate or agglomerate, where 50% or more of the number of particles have a size distribution within 1 to 100 nm, in one or more of its external dimensions, which may include: a) fullerenes, graphene flakes, and simple wall carbon nanotubes with one or more external dimensions of less than 1 nm are also considered nanomaterials; b) materials manufactured with dimensions that extrapolate the upper limit of nanoscale (established between 1 and 100 nm), to the landmark of 1000 nm, and which present size-dependent properties or phenomena that are different from those presented by the same material in macroscale, may be included in the definition of nanomaterial [28].

-7. SUGESTED CLASSES FOR NANOCELLULOSE APPLICATION
+7. SUGGESTED CLASSES FOR NANOCELLULOSE APPLICATION

 Nanocelluloses have the potential to be qualified as bioingredients for various sectors, among the most challenging are beauty, health and food as being those in which regulations and toxicity and safety tests are required and mandatory [31].
-Figure 5 shows the cosmetic suggested classes for nanocellulose application in this study, their recipes or formulation accordingly function and description in EU regulation [6] summarized via Flourish [7] in 3 main categories of importance (Small, medium and large considering the circle size).
+Figure 5 shows the suggested cosmetic classes for nanocellulose application in this study, their recipes or formulation accordingly function and description in EU regulation [6] summarized via Flourish [7] in 3 main categories of importance (Small, medium and large considering the circle size).